SAP-samples/teched2023-XP160/exercises/exercise1/README.md

 }
 ```

 This is the basic setup for the destination service, but you also want to add the destination to the S/4HANA system via private link to the service.
+The main ingredient is the URL provided by the service key we created in the previous exercise.
+This key contains the necessary information to construct the URL parameter as part of the credentials (see also [documentation](https://registry.terraform.io/providers/cloudfoundry-community/cloudfoundry/latest/docs/resources/service_key#attributes-reference) of the resource)

+> **Note** - If you want to take a look at the fields contained in the resource you can also check the `terraform.tfstate` file that is in your exercise folder and contains the Terraform state.

 To achieve this you must add the following parameters to the module call:

 ```terraform
 # ------------------------------------------------------------------------------------------------------